-For the series I play the role of "Woman."
-She isn't necessarily me, or any one woman, but many.
-Each piece or sub-series is a moment that many woman face.
-The moments are anywhere from lighthearted as admitting to texting while on the toilet to serious topics such as emotional abuse.
+Each piece or sub-series is a moment that many face.
+The moments are anywhere from lighthearted to serious .
 The viewer becomes privy to these things and is a part of it whether they are meant to be privy to it.
-I creates a tension akin to walking in on a domestic disagreement when you were never meant to be there.
+I creates a tension akin to walking in on a disagreement when you were never meant to be there.

-Yet, simultaneously we can acknowledge that in large we can all relate in one way or another.
-Most of these moments either the viewer has been there, or know someones who has.
+Yet, simultaneously we can acknowledge that most can all relate in one way or another.
+Either the viewer has been there, or know someones who has.

 We all have vulnerable moments that we deny for a myriad of reasons, and we keep this to our inward selves, this series brings the view beyond the closed doors and lets people see these private moments.